 Sets and clocks will be provided for all players.

 At the end of each game players must set the board up correctly (i.e. White Rook on a1).

 Sets and Clocks must not be removed from the playing room.

 Clocks must be left at the side of the board where placed by the Arbiter.

 Spare sets will be available for analysis subject availability.

-No analysis may take place in the playing rooms, board & sets will be available in the lobby area.
+No analysis may take place in the playing rooms.

 Players in the Irish Chess Championship may have the rating requirement ignored provided they are nominated by:

 The Irish Women’s Champion, Irish 50+ and 65+ Champions, and all previous IRL winners of this event are automatically nominated to play in the Irish Championship irrespective of rating.